parap/todo/Readme.md

 - allow deletion of weekly&monthly tasks in archive
 - add comments to tasks to add on-fly.
 Like Trello has.

-- add "weekly tasks only" mode - display all weekly tasks

-- add "monthly tasks only" mode - display all monthly tasks

 =============== TODO new functionalities ===========